-Lots of churning and change in the grade 8 and grade 9 years — said the recent homeschool conference speaker.
+Lots of churning and change in the grade 8 and grade 9 years — said a homeschool conference speaker.

-Besides surviving this turbulent time in our children’s lives, there are other skills that will help kiddos this age prep for their future said the conference speaker.
+Besides surviving this turbulent time in our children’s lives, there are other skills that will help kiddos this age prep for their future, said the conference speaker.

 I had to giggle at this suggestion–is there a teenager out there that doesn’t email or upload stuff?
 Or teach their parents how to do online stuff?

 If only they could snapchat their essays.
 Goofy smiles and emoticons included.

 Or other significant adults in their world.
 Allowing them to engage their adult worlds in an adult way, independently.

 What we parents need to do in relationship to these kiddos?

 From my unschooling mindset, this is my default setting.
-Think about what you’re doing, and do it all with intent.
+Think about each activity and do it with intent.
 Are you scheduling your time well?
 Is there a different framework in which you could think through this topic?
 What do you think of the theme?

 But from my unschooling mindset, I don’t thrive on academic schedules, so I need to create these opportunities for my kiddos, whether through on line classes or brick and mortar classes.
 Funny that some kids love schedules and create them independently in my home; others like rising with lunch and assume that the world is on their timeline.

 When once I thought I must eventually choose to pass the reigns to my child, I have been challenged by my child and allow her as much independence as she can responsibly handle.